 4. Enjoy Life’s Luxuries

 Cowboys tend to spend their money on the simple things that make all the difference.
 Why wear the boots if they aren’t leather?
 Why drink the whiskey if it’s not smooth enough to sip straight?

 A belt buckle and silver spurs are a luxury we may not need, but we enjoy.
-This year, we gathered together an outfit for the cowgirl and the rancher so that we could show what “Mercantile Style” is—a belief that good gear is an investment and should last for years.
+It’s evident by the local artisans that we carry in our Mercantile.
+They provide quality, one-of-a-kind goods.
+We support them because we believe that good gear is an investment and should last for years.

 5. Dust Yourself Off

 Living close to the earth occasionally means getting dirty.
 The only way to move forward is to dust yourself off and move on.
 Ranching is a profession that ebbs and flows with the market and the weather, but almost anyone can relate to the power of forces beyond our control.